Monte Wolfe: Navy career

 According to the logbook of the USS California, Archie was disciplined three times during their stay in the bay.
 The first offense was using foul language in the presence of civilian visitors, the next two offenses were reparation for his obstinance.
 After his third stay in the USS California's brig, he decided to walk.
 While docked in Vallejo Junction on San Francisco Bay awaiting access to the Mare Island Naval Shipyard, he gathered his uniforms and disposed of them, then in the early morning hours of June 16, 1908 he walked off the ship and traveled east, and inland.
 After that event, his fear of naval reprisal colored his decisions, and stayed with him for the rest of his life.

-Domestic bliss in Modesto
+Period of homelessness in Modesto

 He spent the ensuing six months living the life of a 21-year-old hobo on the run, looking for work; riding the rails and sleeping wherever he laid his head.
 In early 1908, he found himself in Modesto, California.
 He had met the love of his life, Goldie Faye Coolidge, a local farmer's daughter and relative of future President Calvin Coolidge.
-But, he was still hungry and cold.